Oliver Hawkins

-Oliver Jack Hawkins (born 8 April 1992) is an English professional footballer who plays as a striker or centre back for side Barnet.
+Oliver Jack Hawkins (born 8 April 1992) is an English professional footballer who plays as a striker or centre back for Eastleigh.

 Club career

 Early career

 Hawkins began his career at North Greenford United but it was at Hillingdon Borough where he really began to break through, scoring 10 goals during the 2010–11 season.
 He joined Northwood in 2011.
 Hawkins would finish as Northwood's top scorer, scoring 19 goals in all competitions in both seasons (2011–12, 2012–13).

 Unsurprisingly Hawkins' excellent form attracted the attention of clubs at higher levels, and the striker duly signed for then Southern League Premier Division side Hemel Hempstead Town in the summer of 2013 having impressed in pre-season.
 Hawkins would spend time at Isthmian League side Harrow Borough, before returning and establishing himself as a regular for the Tudors.

 During the 2013–14 season, Hawkins helped Hemel Hempstead Town earn promotion as champions of the Southern League Premier Division, making 23 league appearances and scoring four times.
 During the 2014–15 season he found his goalscoring touch, and he also lined up against Bury in the first round of the FA Cup.
 The striker remained a prolific scorer as the club embarked on their second season in the National League South.